Non-convex Mather's theory and the Conley conjecture on the cotangent bundle of the torus: Introduction

 \section{Introduction}

-The symplectic theory of Homogenization, set up in \cite{STH}, associates to each Hamiltonian $H(t,q,p)$ on $T^*T^n$ a homogenized Hamiltonian, $\overline H (p)$, such that $H_k(t,q,p)=H(kt,kq,p)$ $\gamma$-converges to $\overline H (p)$, where the metric $\gamma$ has been defined in previous works \footnote{see \cite{Viterbo-STAGGF}, and the related Hofer metric in \cite{Hofer}.
+The symplectic theory of Homogenization, set up in \cite{STH}, associates to each Hamiltonian $H(t,q,p)$ on $T^*T^n$ a homogenized Hamiltonian, $\overline H (p)$, such that $H_k(t,q,p)=H(kt,kq,p)$ $\gamma$-converges to $\overline H (p)$, where the metric $\gamma$ , a symplectic metric defined in \cite{Viterbo-STAGGF}, will be defined later \footnote{see \cite{Viterbo-STAGGF}, and the related Hofer metric in \cite{Hofer}.
 See also \cite{Humiliere} for the study of this metric and its completion mentioned further.}.
-In other words if we denote by $\varphi^t$ the flow associated to the Hamiltonian $H$, and by $\overline\varphi ^t$ the flow of $\overline H(p)$ -- defined in the completion $\widehat \DHam(T^*T^n)$ of the group of Hamiltonian diffeomorphisms of $T^*T^n$ for the metric $\gamma$ -- then $\overline \varphi^t$ is the $\gamma$-limit of $\rho_{k}^{-1}\varphi^{kt}\rho_{k}$ where $\rho_{k}(q,p)=(kq,p)$ and $\varphi^t$ is the flow of the Hamiltonian vector field associated to $H$.
 The goal of this paper is to draw some dynamical consequences of the homogenization theorem, to prove existence of certain trajectories of the flow $\varphi^t$ and then of invariant measures.
-We also apply this to the Conley conjecture on $T^*T^n$.
-Symplectic Homogenization may be summarized as the following heuristic statement
+We also apply this methods to the proof of the Conley conjecture\footnote{according to \cite{Salamon-Zehnder} this was stated-at least for closed manifolds- by C. Conley in \cite{Conley-2}.} on $T^*T^n$ , claiming the existence of infinitely many distinct and non-trivial periodic points for the time-one map of a compact supported Hamiltonian map in $T^*T^n$.